Post thumbnail

 What is a PWA?
 Technical Definition

-The first thing to understand is that PWA is not like most technology frameworks.
-I can't just be done by using a library.
+The first thing to understand is that a PWA is not like most technology frameworks.
+It can't just be done by using a library.
 This is actually a mix of specific technologies and the way we use and integrate those technologies.

 Those technologies are mainly:

-Why would be the benefits from such implementation?
+What would be the benefits of such an implementation?
 The application is directly accessible from the web.
-No need to publish the application from an App Store.
+No need to publish the application to an App Store.

 This is a benefit from the implementation point of view.
-Applications don't need to be built with complex App Store SDKs and is available easily on the web.
+Applications don't need to be built with complex App Store SDKs and are easily available on the web.
 This is a more standard and open distribution mechanism.

 The downside is that the user experience directly depends on the web browser used.

 The main problem here is actually support and discoverability.
-Properly understanding PWA and the ability to install them are still only visible and known to a more tech-aware audience.
-To be clear, PWA are not hard to discover.
-As any website, it can be easy to access and use (this is a web application).
-The discoverability issue is with the advance feature that make those app behave like an native application.
+Properly understanding PWAs and the ability to install them are still only visible and known to a more tech-aware audience.
+To be clear, PWAs are not hard to discover.
+As with any website, it can be easy to access and use (this is a web application).
+The discoverability issue is with the advanced features that make those apps behave like a native application.

 It's All About Distribution Channels

-The main confusion that I see is actually because of a misunderstanding of PWA versus native apps.
+The main confusion that I see is actually because of a misunderstanding of PWAs versus native apps.

-These are just 2 different distribution channel.
-Actually the bigger the company the more diverse distribution channels they will want to use: App Store, Web, Windows Store, WeChat Mini-Programs, ...
-In some cases, some may even want to use PWA as the only distribution channel but as of today and given the problem of usability and discoverability, this is probably a edge case.
+These are just 2 different distribution channels.
+Actually, the bigger the company, the more diverse distribution channels they will want to use: App Store, Web, Windows Store, WeChat Mini-Programs, ...
+In some cases, some may even want to use PWA as the only distribution channel but as of today and given the problem of usability and discoverability, this is probably an edge case.

-PWA are web application.
-I would they argue that if a company needs to be on the web, they the website (or web app) should be a PWA.
-This is the current best practice of web application.
+PWAs are web applications.
+I would argue that if a company needs to be on the web, then the website (or web app) should be a PWA.
+This is the current best practice for web applications.

 The Hopeful and Possible Future of PWAs

 Today there is very little technical overhead or very little reason not to build a website as a PWA.
-I would then expect all web app to implement these kind of practices.
+I would then expect all web apps to implement these kinds of practices.

-Because the web is a more open and accessible way of distribution I hope that web browsers and operating system will solve the discoverability issues of PWA.
-Even to be able to search and install some PWA from app stores.
+Because the web is a more open and accessible way of distribution, I hope that web browsers and operating systems will solve the discoverability issues of PWAs.
+Even to be able to search and install some PWAs from app stores.